The Ultimate Guide to Credit Cards

 If you pay late, the interest rate will escalate prematurely.
 Plus, any debt that you carry over after the end of the introductory period will be subject to the regular interest rate, and it could be higher than what you had on the original account.

-Some credit cards that offer a 0% introductory APR will also end the promotion early if you miss a payment or pay late.
-The card’s promotion rules are typically outlined in the cardholder agreement you receive when you apply.
+Some credit cards with a 0% introductory APR might cut the promotion short if you miss a payment or pay late.
+You’ll usually find the promotion rules outlined in the cardholder agreement you get when you apply.

 If you’re looking to use a new card with an introductory APR period to improve your credit score, consider these important tips before proceeding: